 The 5G-RG or the W-AGF acting on behalf of the FN-RG shall indicate "ANDSP not supported by the UE" in the UE policy classmask IE during the the UE-initiated UE state indication procedure as specified in subclause D.2.2.

+The W-AGF acting on behalf of the FN-RG need not support the primary authentication and key agreement procedure.